 As I was listening, I kept thinking how this could apply to me and my students.
 I consider myself a good listener and a good conversationalist but I do often multitask mentally while listening to students.
 And teaching can easily turn pontificatious.
 So much for tips 1 and 2.
 Some days I feel like all I do is ignore rule 7.
-Nevertheless, I think as teacher we can always endeavour to be better listeners and have better conversations in order to teach them to do the same.
+Nevertheless, I think as teachers we can always endeavour to be better listeners and have better conversations in order to teach others to do the same.
 Does anyone out there have any tips for better conversations?

 I thought it would be ironic to end with her expansion on number 2; If you want to state your opinion without any opportunity for response or argument or pushback or growth, write a blog.